 This section contains the results of the analysis which is the answer to the problem of research.
 Generally, this section discuss findings with theories relevant to the topic taken by the researcher.
 This section of the discussion contains interpretations of research results to give meaning to the reader or provide guidance for further research.
 All figures and tables need further explanation to reveal the truth.

 The conclusion contains a summary of the research findings.
 Then, followed by the main points of the discussion.
 A general conclusion ends with a statement about how the research work contributes to the field of study as a whole.

 This section contains a statement of funding sources for the research work.
 This section also contains gratitude to those who contributed to the research and preparation of the manuscripts.

 This section lists all the references cited in the text.
-Urecol Journal Part D: Applied Sciences using APA style.
+Urecol Journal Part A: Education and Training using APA style.
 Citation and reference systems must use the Reference Management System such as Mendeley, EndNote, Zotero.

 General structure of review paper

 The identity of the article review is the same as the original research paper, which includes the title, author, affiliation, and email of the corresponding author.

 Write in one or two sentences that describe the context and purpose of the review.
 Then, explain in one or several sentences to give a general description of the methodological approach, including the material and data used.
 Then, write down a few sentences that describe the main results.
 Finally, close by the conclusion linked to the objectives.
 Add 3-6 strong keywords